frimley/koa-health-test/README.md

 The node API does not contain inline SQL, it uses postgres functions.
 Only having access to functions provides an abstracted layer which gives many benefits:

 - Table and column names are irrelevant to the API codebase - the postgres functions have simple input and output parameters
-- The underlying database schema can be changed easily because there is no inline SQL contained in the codebase.
-Only the function names and parameters have to remain the same.
+- The underlying database schema can be changed easily because only function names and parameters exist in the codebase.
-- Performance tuning and query optimisation is much easier when all SQL is within a consistent set of functions.
+- Performance tuning and query optimisation is much easier when all SQL is within a consistent set of functions (vs auto-generated SQL in an ORM library for example).

 ### Developer mode